 In northern Uganda, thousands of frightened refugees fleeing terrible violence arrive in desperate need of protection, food, water and basic survival supplies.
 Thousands of separated children arrive without their parents, who have been lost or killed.

-South Sudan: Famine formally declared in parts of the country.
-5.5 million are in desperate need of food and water.
+South Sudan: 5.5 million face the threat of famine and are in desperate need of food and water.
+3.9 million are displaced, fleeing ongoing conflict.

 Ethiopia: Health crisis caused by hunger and lack of clean water.
 4.3 million people require health assistance.
 Cholera outbreak has affected 31,000.